adferrin/100-Days-of-Code/Feb2021/feb16.md

 **Today's Progress**: I got through 70% of the React section.

 **Thoughts**: I really like React so this a good refreser.
 It's nice to make these concepts more concreate and see a different way of teaching them from GA.
 I want to finish this section tomorrow and hopefully the Redux as well.

+Also I started to knock out the random quote machine as so that I can get this certification quicker.